jpodwys/prefetch/README.md

 By default, `prefetch` injects a `<link rel="prefetch" href="..."/>` tag in the document's head, but there may be times when it's useful to override that behavior.
 You can do so by adding a `callback` property to the `config` object you pass to `prefetch.init(config)`.

 The `callback` param must be a function and it accepts up to three parameters.
-In the exampmle below, the callback function evaluates the href's URL and, based on the presence of some identifier, decides whether to execute an ajax call or procede with the normal `prefetch` behavior.
+In the example below, the callback function evaluates the href's URL and, based on the presence of some identifier, decides whether to execute an ajax call or procede with the normal `prefetch` behavior.

 ```javascript
 function handlePrefetch(url, anchor, fetch){